pavitrakumar949/rtp-basics/README.md

-# RTP Basics – Media Layer in VoIP
+# RTP Basics: Media Layer in VoIP

 ## What is RTP?